 This Keto Lemon Mug Cake is the most delicious almond flour mug cake to snack on the keto diet.
 An easy 5-ingredient mug cake with a tangy lemon flavor and only 7 grams of net carbs.

 You know how much I love lemon keto recipes, especially lemon cakes.
-I recently shared with you my keto lemon pound cake recipe and you requested a smaller size recipe.
+I recently shared with you my keto lemon pound cake recipe, and you requested a smaller size recipe.
 Say hello to my keto lemon mug cake!

-This keto lemon mug cake is the easiest recipe to share with your loved one and made with only 5 ingredients.
+This keto lemon mug cake is the easiest recipe to share with your loved one and is made with only 5 ingredients.
 Let’s see what you need to create this simple moist, spongy lemon cake.

-Mug cakes are usually baked 90 seconds in the microwave.
+Mug cakes are usually baked for 90 seconds in the microwave.
 You must use the high power (800W) of your microwave for perfect baking results.
 If you don’t have a microwave, mug cakes can be baked in a small ramekin in the oven.

 Preheat the oven to 180 C (350F) and bake our mug cake for 12-15 minutes.
 You know it is cooked when a pick inserted in the center of the mug cake comes out clean or with few to no crumbs on it.

 Keto lemon mug cake is delicious on its own or topped up with unsweetened coconut yogurt.
+It’s also delicious, served with a cup of my bulletproof coffee for breakfast.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!